Hillsborough County Schools Approves Emergency Financial Plan

 District leaders say $24 million will cover E-Learning salaries, a COVID-19 response team, employee testing, a cleaning team, and any COVID-19 related expenses dating back to March 2020, but some of the $101 million will go to the schools.

-Superintendent, Addison Davis, says “Then transition the remaining of the money to help children, to help students.”
+HCPS Superintendent, Addison Davis, says they will “transition the remaining of the money to help children, to help students.”

-Oates says money needs to be put towards more resources for children, like laptops.

 The district has until Wednesday to sent the new financial plan to the Florida Department of Education.